AKEric/skinner/README.md

 # Integrating Into Your Pipeline
 All code lives in a ```/skinner``` Python package.
 If you don't use git to manage code, you can easily download/extract via the provided zip:
 * Download a zip of this repro via the green Code button -> Download zip.
+  * I have had reports of the OS declaring this a 'trojan file' : My guess this is some sort of OS boilerplate based on the fact this is Python code that you're grabbing from the web.
+You can take my word that this is not virus/trojan software, or just not use it.
 * Open the zip, and extract the ```/skinner``` subdir to a location on your Maya-Python ```sys.path```.
 * It is now available for import & usage in Maya.

 To get a list of those paths, execute in the Script Editor:
 ```python